AvaBlix/Project_Osint/README.md

 NOTICE:

-  Use every Social Media you can think of.
+>Use every Social Media you can think of.

-  Clues are : L X I F R P Y
+> Clues are : L X I F R P Y

+AGAIN:
+>Use Zapier:(https://the-riddle-master.zapier.app) for help in finding the clues and Answers